sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 !!! success
     If you configured the Basic SAML configuration in the azure section using the Regional Locator Snowflake URL  (ADD ANOTATION HERE), your SSO configuration is completed.

-!!! caution
+??? caution "If you've chosen to use a different URL format then regional locator"
     If you've chosen to use a different URL format such as Organization, Connection or one of the Privatelink URLs, follow the steps below.

     Review the current integration configuration.
 Confirm the values of the
     - SAML2_SNOWFLAKE_ACS_URL
     - SAML_SNOWFLAKE_ISSUER_URL
     parameters are using the Regional Locator URL (ANNOTATION NEEDED HERE).

     === ":octicons-image-16: Check"

         ```sql linenums="1"
         desc security integration azureadintegration;
         ```

     If they are not, alter the security integration by using the code below.
     === ":octicons-image-16: Alter integration"

         ```sql linenums="1"
         USE ROLE ACCOUNTADMIN;

         alter security integration azureadintegration
             set SAML2_SNOWFLAKE_ACS_URL = 'https://<organization name>-<account name>.snowflakecomputing.com/fed/login';

         -- OR

         alter security integration azureadintegration
             set SAML2_SNOWFLAKE_ISSUER_URL = 'https://<organization name>-<account name>.snowflakecomputing.com';
         ```

     Notes:
     - The above statement uses the Organization URL as an example.
 You should use the URL format the Azure Single sign on application was configured with.
     - The value for the parameter SAML2_SNOWFLAKE_ACS_URL ends with /fed/login.
     - The value for the parameter SAML2_SNOWFLAKE_ISSUER_URL is only the Snowflake account URL, in the format matching the Azure application configuration.

+### Add or modify users.
+Show how to add users with their email or if you need to alter an existing user to use an email for login.

+### Testing

+Show how to test your azure AD login.